mirraisul/Modelling_of_CO2_Emission_by_Fuel_Consumption_of_Vehicles-_A_Case_Study_from_Canada-/README.md

 Response: CO2 emission

 2 predictors
-    -Fuel (premium gasoline) consumption in the city -Fuel (premium gasoline) consumption in the city and on the highway combined
+    (1) Fuel (premium gasoline) consumption in the city.
+    (2) Fuel (premium gasoline) consumption in the city and on the highway combined.

 R libraries: tidyverse, ggplot2, rpart, rpart.plot, randomForest, gbm, vip, patchwork and pdp

 Conclusion

--CO2 emission ∝ Fuel consumption (proved).
+(1) CO2 emission ∝ Fuel consumption (proved).

- -Multiple linear regression model is recommended, as it has the highest value of Square of the correlation coefficient and it is most interpretable.
+ (2)Multiple linear regression model is recommended, as it has the highest value of Square of the correlation coefficient and it is most interpretable.

- -As a post-hoc interpretation fuel consumption in the city and on the highway together always has higher effect and importance than considering only the city.
+ (3)As a post-hoc interpretation fuel consumption in the city and on the highway together always has higher effect and importance than considering only the city.